How to Use Oil for Curly Hair: A Comprehensive Guide

 Ingredients: Helianthus Annuus (Sunflower) Seed Oil, Olea Europaea (Olive) Fruit Oil, Simmondsia Chinensis (Jojoba) Seed Oil, Cocos Nucifera (Coconut) Oil, Parfum (Fragrance), Limonene, Nigella Sativa (Black Cumin) Seed Oil, Ricinus Communis (Castor) Seed Oil, Linum Usitatissimum (Flax) Linseed Seed Oil, Tocopherol, Geraniol, Linalool, Glycine Soja (Soybean) Oil, Citronellol, Citral, Isoeugenol, Citric Acid.
 F.I.L.
 D237146/1 Vegan formula: No Animal Derived Ingredients.

-This oil blend is an essential hair care product that helps to restore health and vitality to stressed-out strands.
+This essential hair care product oil blend helps restore health and vitality to stressed-out strands.

 It’s formulated with ultra-nourishing oils like coconut, argan, and rosehip oil to help replenish your hair’s natural sheen and improve its overall texture.